Day-Cohort-77/Bug-Ranch-Dystopiatron/README.md

    }
    ```
    Explain this code with your best vocabulary.

    > Your answer here
+//This is a "for loop" that is 1 of 4 loops part of the 'journeyMaker()' function.
+  This particular loop will run a count of the forests being pulled from the 'areas' data set during  the journey, beginning at 0 and assign a number to each on a scale of +1 each time.
+journey.push("forest") adds "forest" to the terrain in the journey created by the function. //

 5. Explain the value of the `database` variable in the **database** module.
 Be as comprehensive as possible.

    > Your answer here
+   The data base variable contains 2 arrays of objects. the first array of objects. the first array of objects consists of "cattle types", the second array consists of "drovers"

 6. In the **drovers** module, there is a `hireDrovers()` function.
 You will notice the following code on that line - `(herdSize)`.
 What is that defining, and where does it get its value?

    > Your answer here
+the variable hireDrovers is passing an argument of herdSize, which defines the cattle and drovers for the final drive.

 ## When You Are Done